-Working with business and trade risks and hedging them continues to be one of the primary tasks of the KORADO Group.
-Persisting turbulent environment which is influenced by many unpredictable factors: Covid, Brexit, a huge increase in commodity and energy prices, a significant increase in interest rates, the migration crisis, cyber attacks, commercial conflicts, etc., fully justifies the strategy thus chosen.
+Working with business and trade risks and hedging against them continues to be one of the primary tasks of the KORADO Group.
+Persisting turbulent environment which is influenced by many unpredictable factors (military conflict in Ukraine, Covid, a huge increase in commodity and energy prices, a significant increase in interest rates, the migration crisis, cyber-attacks, commercial conflicts, etc.) fully justifies the strategy thus chosen.
 External and also internal risks are presented in the "Catalogue of Risks" and methods are actively sought for their elimination.
-Risk categorisation covers their entire range from strategic and trade, through manufacturing, financial and human resources to IT risks etc. Many risks are of course covered by insurance or other similar standardised products, but maximum emphasis is also placed on risk prevention and internal setup of processes to eliminate the damage already at the source.
-These principles are implemented throughout the KORADO Group, including production plants in Bulgaria and in Liberec.
+Risk categorisation covers their entire range from strategic and trade, through manufacturing, financial and human resour-ces to IT risks.
+Many risks are of course covered by insurance or other similar standardised products, but maximum emphasis is also placed on risk prevention and internal setup of processes to eliminate the damage already at the source.
+These principles are implemented throughout the KORADO Group, including production plants in Bulgaria and